 People often call the Bridgewater Canal the first true canal in Britain.
 And, just to be clear, it is nowhere near the town of Bridgewater in Somerset.

-This North-East canal links Runcorn to Leigh along a 39-mile stretch.
+This North-West canal links Runcorn to Leigh along a 39-mile stretch.
 It provides a brilliant day out for walkers to cyclists, anglers, paddlers and pleasure boaters alike.

 It was built over 250 years ago by the Duke of Bridgewater, famed as the ‘father of British inland navigation’.
 Its construction was for the transportation of goods during the industrial revolution.